constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

      * include a more careful writeup of the results in my notes, alluded to in KB&SBT and the tribute that follows
   * Synthesizing this answer with "Algebra: Chapter 0" by Paolo Aluffi should be a very fertile exercise.

-## An intellectual history of the Aggregate Theory of Concrete Mathematics:
+# An intellectual history of an Aggregate Theory
-### a tribute to linear algebra and Dr. Elizabeth Meckes
+## A tribute to linear algebra and Dr. Elizabeth Meckes

 I knew Elizabeth and Mark from my undergraduate days at Case Western Reserve University when we were all students.
 As an undergrad, I was often overly fixated on the decidedly non-linear design problems that programming languages pose, which was extremely weird for the department.
 I stumbled my way to a math major, and earned a computer science minor about three times over.